wpxqw/mwqc/docs/README.md

   - Open "Product Edit" page in back-end, scroll down to data panels and then switch to "Catalog and/or Inquiry" data panel.
   - Same settings as at global level.

-**Note:** External products can not be added to inquiry cart.
+**Note**, External products can not be added to inquiry cart.
 That's why both global and product level "Inquiry Button" settings will be ignored for them.

 - **Add inquiry form to inquiry cart page**
   - Create form with any form plugin (Contact Form 7, Gravity Forms, etc.)
   - See form plugin's documentation to know the shortcode to render the form.
-  - Edit inquiry cart page in back-end and add the form shortcode.
+  - Edit inquiry cart page in back-end.
+  - Add the form shortcode while wrapping it in [mwqc_if_non_empty_cart] shortcode.
+    - Example: [mwqc_if_non_empty_cart][contact-form-7 id="58"][/mwqc_if_non_empty_cart]
+    - Explanation: [contact-form-7 id="58"] shortcode renders the inquiry form. [mwqc_if_non_empty_cart] shortcode hides the inquiry form for empty inquiry cart.
+    - Wrapping form shortcode is optional.
+If not wrapped, your inquiry form will remain visible on inquiry cart page when inquiry cart is empty.
   - Save the inquiry cart page.

 - **Receive inquiry cart's contents in the email sent to you by the inquiry form on form submission**